wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-List.md

 - [concurrency-limits #Project#](https://github.com/Netflix/concurrency-limits): Java Library that implements and integrates concepts from TCP congestion control to auto-detect concurrency limits to achieve optimal throughput with optimal latency.

-# Storage | 数据存储
+## Storage | 数据存储

+### JDBC

+- [Commons DbUtils: JDBC Utility Component #Project#](http://commons.apache.org/proper/commons-dbutils/): The Commons DbUtils library is a small set of classes designed to make working with JDBC easier.

+- [HikariCP #Project#](https://github.com/brettwooldridge/HikariCP): 光 HikariCP・A solid, high-performance, JDBC connection pool at last.

 - [sql2o #Project#](https://github.com/aaberg/sql2o): sql2o is a small library, which makes it easy to convert the result of your sql-statements into objects.
 No resultset hacking required.
 Kind of like an orm, but without the sql-generation capabilities.
 Supports named parameters.

-- [Spark #Project#](http://sparkjava.com/): A micro framework for creating web applications in Kotlin and Java 8 with minimal effort.

-## Database
+- [Speedment #Project#](https://github.com/speedment/speedment): Speedment is an open source Java Stream ORM toolkit and runtime.
+The toolkit analyzes the metadata of an existing SQL database and automatically creates a Java representation of the data model.

+- [jOOQ #Project#](http://www.jooq.org/): jOOQ generates Java code from your database and lets you build type safe SQL queries through its fluent API.

+### Redis

 - [Lettuce #Project#](https://github.com/lettuce-io/lettuce-core): Lettuce is a scalable thread-safe Redis client for synchronous, asynchronous and reactive usage.
 Multiple threads may share one connection if they avoid blocking and transactional operations such as BLPOP and MULTI/EXEC.

-- [Speedment #Project#](https://github.com/speedment/speedment): Speedment is an open source Java Stream ORM toolkit and runtime.
-The toolkit analyzes the metadata of an existing SQL database and automatically creates a Java representation of the data model.

-- [HikariCP #Project#](https://github.com/brettwooldridge/HikariCP): 光 HikariCP・A solid, high-performance, JDBC connection pool at last.

 ### MyBatis